Semantic Segmentation with a Sparse Convolutional Neural Network for Event Reconstruction in MicroBooNE: The Network

 Given the design of the MicroBooNE detector electronics, the pixel value (integrated counts over six TPC time ticks) distribution of minimum ionizing muons peaks at $\approx40$\,PIU and the maximal pixel value of a muon would produce a pixel value of $\approx220$\,PIU.
 In this analysis, all pixels with intensity smaller than $10$\,PIU or larger than $300$\,PIU are not included in the sparse representation.
+The lower value is set by the ability to distinguish signal from noise, while the higher removes un-physical noise originating in the data-processing and is set well above any expected value.
 This threshold reduces the number of relevant pixels to $\approx0.5\%$ of the total pixels in an image.

 Once a pixel is not included in the sparse representation, it is disregarded and not stored in the input data.
-The sparseness of the data is retained through a convolution, constraining only pixels which were activated in the input layer to be activated in hidden layers.
+In any convolution operation, an output pixel will be nonzero if and only if the central pixel of the receptive field is nonzero in the input feature map.
+Thus, the sparseness of the data is retained through a convolution, constraining only pixels which were non-zero in the input layer to be activated in hidden layers.
 While a dense convolution will spread information to pixels which originally contained no information (this process is referred to as ``image dilation'') the sparse convolution restricts changes to only those pixels which satisfy the selection criteria.
-This prevents image dilation' (see Fig.~\ref{fig:blur}) and improves the accuracy of the network.
+This prevents image dilation (see Fig.~\ref{fig:blur}) and improves the accuracy of the network.

 The architecture of \sssnet\ is U-Res-Net (see Fig.~\ref{fig:arch}) which is a hybrid of U-Net~\cite{10.1007/978-3-319-24574-4_28} and Res-Net~\cite{7780459}.
 This network consists of two parts: an encoder and a decoder.
-At the encoder, the image is downsampled and the network extracts features at various scales and hierarchical correlations.
+At the encoder, the image is downsampled using a stride=2, and the network extracts features at various scales and hierarchical correlations.
 The number of downsampling steps is referred to as the depth of the network.
-The decoder upsamples the output of the encoder and learns how to interpolate back to higher spatial resolution images, until reaching the original size.
+The decoder upsamples the output of the encoder using transpose convolutions, and learns how to interpolate back to higher spatial resolution images, until reaching the original size.
 The feature map from the encoder is concatenated to the decoder feature map of the same size to help the decoder to restore the original image.
-Each block of convolutions is made of two convolutional layers followed by a batch normalization operation and a rectified linear unit (ReLU) function.
+Each block of convolutions (up or down sampling) is made of two convolutional layers followed by a batch normalization operation and a rectified linear unit (ReLU) function.
 Additional skip connections are added according to the Res-Net architecture.